What is SEM (Search Engine Marketing)

 First, let’s clarify what SEM is, at least theoretically.
 So, one of the most precise theoretical definitions of SEM says:

-Search Engine Marketing (SEM) represents the process of promoting websites or digital products using BOTH paid and organic advertising strategies in order to drive traffic and visibility through search engine results pages (SERPs) based on a user’s search query.
+Search Engine Marketing (SEM) is the process of promoting websites or digital products using both paid and organic advertising strategies to drive traffic and visibility through search engine results pages (SERPs) based on a user’s search query.

 Basically, it’s an umbrella term used in digital marketing that describes that certain major elements of SEO and PPC fall under the SEM branch